jfdelgad/ETH-Tempus/README.md

 <br><br><br>

-## How much cost to schedule a call?
+## How much cost scheduling a call?
 In order to schedule a call, your contract should call the function `requestCall` in ETH-Tempus contract.
 This has no cost.
 The average gas used to schedule a call is about 25K gas.

 When the block (time) at which the call was programmd arrives, the front-end application of ETH-Tempus call the target contract.
 After this, the contract calculate the gas used and request the payment of the gas plus a fee.
 This fee is 5 cents of dollar (0.05 USD).
 The overhead of gas used to execute the transaction is low, in average 40K gas.
 This make the scheduling execution higly efficient.